-- (a) The information gained as a result of the inquiries and submissions described in clause 3 satisfied the Legal Costs Committee that the manner in which legal services are provided made it appropriate to continue to adopt the hourly and daily rates charged by law practices as the basis for the rates used in the Legal Profession (Supreme and District Courts) (Criminal) Determination 2018. - (b) It is the recommendation of the Legal Costs Committee that- - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax; and - (4) to be consistent with the hourly and daily rates referred to in the Legal Profession (Supreme and District Courts) (Contentious Business) Determination 2018 to be gazetted at or about the same time as this Report, the hourly and daily rates referred to in sub-clause 4(a) be varied from the hourly and daily rates used in the Legal Practitioners (Supreme Court and District Court) (Criminal) Determination 20161 as the basis for the recommended scale of costs.
-Those rates are set out in Table A of the Legal Profession (Supreme and District Courts) (Criminal) Determination 2018.

-(c) The recommendations of the Legal Costs Committee are not intended to override any entitlement of a law practice to make a written agreement as to costs with a client under the Act or any successor legislation.
+- (a) The information gained as a result of the inquiries and submissions described in clause 3 satisfied the Legal Costs Committee that the manner in which legal services are provided made it appropriate to continue to adopt the hourly and daily rates charged by law practices as the basis for the rates used in the Legal Profession (Supreme and District Courts) (Criminal) Determination 2022. - (b) It is the recommendation of the Legal Costs Committee that- - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) having considered the impact of the COVID-19 pandemic and its projected impact on the Australian economy; - (4) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax; and - (5) to be consistent with the hourly and daily rates referred to in the Legal Profession (Supreme and District Courts) (Contentious Business) Determination 2022 to be gazetted at or about the same time as this Report, - the hourly and daily rates referred to in sub-clause 4(a) be varied from the hourly and daily rates used in the Legal Practitioners (Supreme Court and District Courts) (Criminal) Determination 20201.
+Those rates are set out in Table A of the Legal Profession (Supreme and District Courts) (Criminal) Determination 2022. - (c) The recommendations of the Legal Costs Committee are not intended to override any entitlement of a law practice to make a written agreement as to costs with a client under the Act or any successor legislation.